 AquiLLM

-AquiLLM (pronounced ah-quill-em) is a tool that helps researchers manage, search, and interact with their research documents.
+AquiLLM (pronounced ah-quill-em) is a tool that helps researchers manage, search, and interact with their research materials both private and public.
 The goal is to enable teams to access and preserve their collective knowledge, and to enable new group members to get up to speed quickly.

 About AquiLLM